Exercise 02 Gradient descent methods¶

 print(f"Final values are x_1={path[-1][0]:.3f}, x_2={path[-1][1]:.3f}")

-Task 2 - Steepest decent method with incomplete line search¶
+Task 2 - Steepest descent method with incomplete line search¶

 def incomplete_line_search(x_init, func, eta_0=5.0, c=0.5, rho=0.8, max_iter=10):